lthoerner/crudkit/README.md

 backends using Axum and PostgreSQL, acting as an abstraction over SQLX.
 In the future, it will likely be expanded to work with MySQL and SQLite as well.

+CRUDkit lives somewhere in between a query builder and an ORM.
+It does not provide granular low-level control of SQL queries, nor does it aim to provide a type-safe implementation of SQL.
+It does not aim to automate the process of creating a database schema, nor the process of creating a backend to match said schema.
+It simply provides helpful interfaces to allow the two systems to communicate with each other using shared data structures.

 ## What CRUDkit Does
 - Generate handler functions for typical database operations (CREATE, READ, UPDATE, DELETE)
 - Allow for smooth interoperation between backend types and data in a relational database